vlcn-io/vlcn-orm/content/index.md

 }
 ```

-All migration definitions are retained so any old peer that joins a network can have their schema moved through the successive versions until it is up to date.
+All migration definitions are retained so any peer that joins a network can have their schema moved through the successive versions until it is up to date.

-This opens up issues for very large datasets.
+There are issues for very large datasets to consider as migrating billions of rows is not instant.
 We have a few plans to address this:
 1. For traditional server type deployments, allow mechanisms such as taking a db replica offline to run migrations then bringing it back online, catching it up then swapping it to master
 2. Allow migrations to be run lazily.
 I.e., apply the migration functions as needed as data is loaded by the application.
 This will only work for a subset of migration types.